AlyaGomaa/indigo/_posts/2020-10-27-Using-Frida-to-Call-unused-methods-in-Android.markdown

 everything inside ```Java.perform``` will be injected into our app.

-i wrapped my code inside a giant try and catch because there are some integers that frida simply doesnt like and it crashes? probably a bug in frida
+i wrapped my code inside a giant try and catch because there are some integers that frida simply doesnt like and it crashes? probably a bug

+some versions of frida throw a timeout error after 23 seconds of inactivity so update frida if you encounter that.

 > Data types are divided into two groups: